“We are greater than the sum of our parts.”

 Want more specifics about editorial genres and specifications, word counts and themes?

 Unsolicited nonfiction manuscripts are considered, but it is less common that they find a home in The Bear Deluxe.
 More often, nonfiction writers approach editors with a story idea or are asked to write on ideas generated internally by the magazine.
-Specific ideas should be presented in a detailed query letter format and accompanied by writing samples, suggestions for artwork and SASE.
+Specific ideas should be presented in a detailed query letter format and accompanied by writing samples, and suggestions for artwork.
 Features: Several independent features are included in each issue.
 Features are typically timely, have an overarching perspective or appeal and include strong elements of reporting.
 Word range: 750-4,000 words.
 Departments: Front of the book: eclectic mix of shorter stories, including news updates, brief interviews, found writing, info graphics and factoids.
 Reviews: New titles, lost classics, films, videos, products, theater.
 Almost anything goes.
 100-1000 words.
 Interviews: Well-known folks, sure, but also feature interviews with creatives outside of traditional environmental circles.
 1,500-4,000 words.
 Short interviews with more insider types: 750-1,500 words.
 Resource page: Lists of opportunities for readers (schools, organizations, instructions, other) with brief description of each.
 500-650 words.
 Stockroom: Updates on recently published material (100-250 words).

 We are most excited by high-quality writing that furthers the magazine’s goal of engaging new and divergent readers.
 We appreciate strong aspects of storytelling and are open to new formats, though we wouldn’t call ourselves publishers of “experimental fiction.”
 We generally do not publish traditional sci-fi, horror, romance or crime/action stories.
 Word limit: 4,000.